Drishyam 2 (2022 film): Production

 Principal photography of the remake sequel commenced on 17 February 2022 in Mumbai and was extensively shot in Goa with Ajay Devgn and Shriya Saran.
-Tabu joined the sets on 26 April, and later on, Akshaye Khanna joined on 30 April.
-The film was wrapped up on 21 June 2022 in Hyderabad.
+Tabu joined the cast on 26 April, and later on, Akshaye Khanna joined on 30 April.
+Filming was wrapped on 21 June 2022 in Hyderabad.

 Music

 The film's music is composed by Devi Sri Prasad and lyrics are written by Amitabh Bhattacharya.
 The first single, "Saath Hum Rahein," was released on 1 November 2022.